+Similarly, lawyers that qualify can use the term "Board Certified Specialist in Federal Criminal Law."
 If a lawyer qualifies as a specialist for the subspecialty of juvenile delinquency law, then the lawyer can use the term "Board Certified Specialist in Criminal Law – Juvenile Delinquency."

 The attorney that applies for certification as a specialist in criminal law or the subspecialty of state criminal law or juvenile delinquency must show substantial involvement in the specialty area through the performance of substantive legal work including significant criminal trial experiences through a certain number of criminal jury trials.

 A portion of the substantial involvement requirements might be met through a practice equivalent such as: